 - Town's name was first mentioned in 1814 by a fur trader in reference to the main rapids in Columbia River.
 River's rapids at The Dalles were the largest and longest of the 4 "great portages", where boats had to unload and transship their furs.

-The Dalles is the largest city and county seat of Wasco County, Oregon US.
-In 2010 its population was 13,620.
-It is also the largest city on Oregon side of Columbia River outside of Portland Metropolitan area.
-The Northwest Cherry Festival is held in the city in April.
+- Northwest Cherry Festival is an annual event held in April.
 Points of interest include the Discovery Center, official interpretive center for Columbia River Gorge National Scenic Area; Pulpit Rock, that was used by Methodist missionaries to preach to Indians; Fort Dalles Museum, the oldest history museum in Oregon located in Surgeon's Quarters (built at Fort Dalles in 1856).